qbnothingfree/Network-IDS/README.md

 # This program monitors the network traffic/logon attempts from users on a network.
 It can be used for basic auditing and security purposes.
+The Program logs show an example of how it functions.

 from scapy.all import sniff
 from collections import defaultdict